ManasRanjanJena253/Keiro/README.md

 > *From Japanese 経路 (keiro) — path, route.*

-Keiro is a self-hostable adaptive RAG infrastructure that routes queries through three retrieval tiers based on complexity, improving context recall on complex and multi-hop queries — validated across three independent LLM judges on 180 questions from the EU AI Act.
+Keiro is a self-hostable adaptive RAG infrastructure that routes queries through three retrieval tiers based on complexity, improving context recall on complex and multi-hop queries — validated across three independent LLM judges on 180 questions across the EU AI Act and Basel III framework.
 A single `docker compose up` starts the full stack with zero additional configuration beyond environment variables.

 ---